feder-observatory/stellarphot/docs/stellarphot/getting_started.rst

 Editing a settings file directly
 ================================

 The settings file is a JSON file that can be edited in any text editor.
+A sample json file is at

 Performing photometry from within a Python script